 All natural gas is mostly methane.
 Fossil natural gas is methane that is recovered from fossil fuel wells – whether fracked or not.
 Renewable Natural Gas is also methane, but it doesn’t come from fossil deposits deep underground.
 Instead, it is recovered from the decomposition of biological material at landfills, wastewater treatment plants, agricultural facilities, and other sites where waste is handled.

-Waste facilities are significant sources of methane emissions – a greenhouse gas 30 times more potent than carbon dioxide.
+Waste facilities are significant sources of methane emissions – a greenhouse gas 84 times more potent than carbon dioxide over a 20 year period.
 Many landfills and other waste handling facilities capture and “flare” methane in order to reduce it to carbon dioxide.
 (If you ever see a tall stack with a flame coming out of it when driving past a landfill or wastewater treatment plant, this is probably what you’re seeing.)
 In other cases, methane is allowed to seep into the atmosphere, exacerbating climate change.
 But, instead of flaring it (or worse, allowing it to escape into the atmosphere), this resource can be captured and used.
 When that occurs, that captured resource is known as RNG.